 You don’t have to choose between a beautiful wedding and a responsible budget.
 Strategic timing and packaging do most of the heavy lifting.

 Tip #21: Book shoulder season.
-According to Joy, off-season or shoulder-season booking saves 20-50% on accommodations.
+Off-season or shoulder-season booking saves 20–50% on accommodations, as Joy notes.
 For the Caribbean, that’s September through early December.
 For the Mediterranean, May or late September through October.

 Tip #22: Choose a weekday.
 The same Joy source notes that weekday weddings can cut venue fees by up to $4,000.
 A Wednesday wedding in Tulum feels just as magical as a Saturday one, and your guests are already taking time off work anyway.